lancopku/IAIS/README.md

 [OpenNMT](https://github.com/OpenNMT/OpenNMT-py),
 and [Nvidia](https://github.com/NVIDIA/DeepLearningExamples/tree/master/PyTorch).
 The image features are extracted using [BUTD](https://github.com/peteanderson80/bottom-up-attention).

+## Update
+[2023.02] Please refer to [Github Release](https://github.com/lancopku/IAIS/releases/tag/v0.1.0) for our fine-tuned checkpoints and logs for MS COCO and Flickr30k.

+[2022.12] According to the researchers from CMU, our IAIS algorithm achieves a new SOTA on the **Winoground** dataset with a 10% improvement on VinVL (Oscar+) and a 52% improvement on UNITER.
+Thanks for the interesting work.
+Their paper: [link](https://arxiv.org/abs/2212.10549).

 ## Overview

 1. We propose a **Relation Consistency Hypothesis**: Given a matched image-text pair, the linguistic relation should agree with the visual relation.
 2. We design a novel **metric: Intra-modal Self-attention Distance with annotation (ISDa)** to measure the consistency between textual and visual relations.
 3. We propose a new **regularized training method** called **Inter-modal Alignment on Intra-modal Self-attentions (IAIS)** to calibrate two intra-modal attention distributions mutually via inter-modal alignment, which helps learn better contextualized representations for image-text pairs.

-## Update
-Please refer to [Github Release](https://github.com/lancopku/IAIS/releases/tag/v0.1.0) for our fine-tuned checkpoints and logs for MS COCO and Flickr30k.

 ## Requirements
 We provide Docker image for easier reproduction.
 Please install the following: